MaterializeInc/materialize/doc/developer/design/20230315_backup_restore.md

 - Backing up and restoring an individual Persist shard.
 - Coordinating the backup and restore process for the set of shards such that the state of the overall environment remains consistent.

-> 👉 We’ve chosen to highlight the most promising options in this section, but see the alternatives section below for other options and the tradeoffs between them.

 ## Single-shard backups

 ### Correctness